Mr-Titos/Tuto-NodeJS/README.md

-# API-Jokes
+# Tuto NodeJS

 ## How to use
-You will need to create an HTTP request, then add an header 'method', 'all' or 'random'.
-The API will receive this request (whatever the method) and, if the header is right, will send a JSON object from "jokes.json".
+This tuto will help you to create an HTTP server in nodeJS.
+The server will response on requests send on it with the value of the header "HeaderKey" and the body of the request.